 Books to read.
 What is Flash Memory? - Definition from Techopedia.
 Flash memory was first introduced in 1980 and developed by Dr.

 Fujio Masuoka, an inventor and mid level factory manager at Toshiba Corporation (TOSBF).
 Flash memory was named after its capability to erase a block of data “"in a flash.”
-Flash memory.
+Dr. Masuoka’s objective was to create a memory chip preserving data when the power was turned off.
+Dr. Flash memory.
 An opened USB Flash drive.

 The chip on the left (with Samsung) contains the flash memory.
-The chip on the right is the controller chip Flash memory is a memory storage device for computers and electronics.
+The chip on the right is the controller chip.
 Flash memory.
 For the neuropsychological concept related to human memory, see Flashbulb memory.

 The process was called overlaying.
 When a program was bigger than memory storage, the procedure allowed parts of the program that were not continuously used to be treated as an overlay.
+Each individual overlay would overwrite current overlay in memory.
+The programming for overlaying was extensive.
+One of the main reasons for creating VM was not for additional primary memory but for ease of programming.
 19_Activity1.
 Virtual memory.
 The program thinks it has a large range of contiguous addresses; but in reality the parts it is currently using are scattered around main memory, and the inactive parts are saved in a disk file.